LukaszPasich/Cookable-MS3/README.md

 	- TEST 13.15 - While _Password_ and _Confirm Password_ inputs are both same, the 'Sign up' button becomes active and 'Passwords match' message is displayed  - YES
 	- TEST 13.16 - Clicking on _Sign up_ button when at least one of the input spaces is invalidated, does not create a new user in the database and the first invalid space asks for the correct input to be entered - YES
 	- TEST 13.17 - Clicking on _Sign up_ button when all of the input spaces are validated, creates a new user in the database and redirects user to _My Recipes_ page - YES
+	- TEST 13.18 - Signing up with user name that already exists in the database reloads the _Sign up_ page and generates the appropriate flash message - YES

 14. Log in page:
 	- TEST 14.1 - _Username_ input space does not allow more than 15 characters - YES